 Struggles with keeping track of assignments:

 - When I taught public school, my students copied homework down that I wrote on the board.
-But then my student George dropped from A’s to F’s after a family crisis distracted him and stopped writing down and completing his homework.
+But then my student George dropped from A’s to F’s after a family crisis distracted him.
+He stopped writing down and completing his homework.
 Our guidance counselor had a clever strategy to help him remember his homework.
 She suggested that after each class, George had to come to each teacher with his homework written in an assignment book.
 He was to ask us to check and initial the assignment, even if it was “no homework.”
 When he got home, if George didn’t have notes initialed from all his teachers, he got no screen time that day.
 He started doing homework again, and his grades pulled up promptly.

 Why couldn’t I have just remembered to ask George every day if he’d written down his assignment?
 I had over 150 students each day, only a few minutes between classes, and plenty to do.
 More importantly, the goal was for the student to be responsible to write down the homework.
 This motivated him to be responsible.